AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/managing-stakeholder-communications.md

 Good news!
 As of this week, we have begun our onboarding of the Marketo Engagement Platform.
 Integrating this marketing automation technology into our MarTech stack will bring <i>[our company]</i> to a whole new level.
 With our focus on <i>[scaling our marketing efforts to bring sales reps more, higher quality leads]</i>, Marketo Engage will allow us to <i>[automate many of our processes, create a custom lead/person scoring structure, and nurture leads to ensure they are ready to buy when they get to the sales team]</i>.

-Our priorities during this implementation will be [integrating our CRM and building out our lead/customer nurture programs].
+Our priorities during this implementation will be <i>[integrating our CRM and building out our lead/customer nurture programs]</i>.
 While we anticipate a smooth process, <i>[potential challenges e.g. shoring up our data hygiene and a lack of clear lead scoring strategy]</i> may require some extra time and investment.
 To complete this process as efficiently and effectively as possible, my team would appreciate <i>[your support in engaging sales operations to help us clean our data your sales leadership team to create a comprehensive lead/person scoring strategy]</i>.
 Thank you for your continued support of this effort and your investment in <i>[our business]</i>'s success.

 Best,
 <i>[NAME/Marketing Operation]</i>